crypter70/crypter70/README.md

 **`Data Analyst/Fintech Enthusiast`**

-I am a computer science student with major skills in web scraping, data analysis, and data visualization.
-Currently, I am working as a Data Analyst at the Data Center of Universitas Pendidikan Indonesia.
-Active in organizations such as Curriculum Core Team at Google Developer Student Club (GDSC) Universitas Pendidikan Indonesia.
-Experienced in the organization for 2 years and actively lead and collaborate in teams.
+Experienced Data Analyst with 1 year of expertise in data analysis, data visualization, data wrangling, statistical analysis, machine learning, and web scraping.
+Skilled in extracting and interpreting actionable insights to drive data-informed decision making.
+Seeking opportunities in data-driven roles such as Data Analyst or Data Scientist.
+Experienced in the organization for 2 years, actively leading and collaborating in teams.

 ## Statistic
 <!-- <img height="180em" src="https://github-readme-stats-eight-theta.vercel.app/api?username=crypter70&show_icons=true&include_all_commits=true&count_private=true"/> -->